Hostettler commits to Gophers, will be 1st Division I softball player from Northfield

 She had no designs of making a decision that soon when she and her family drove up to Minneapolis that morning, but sensed she was nearing one soon.

-As the day wore on, and she met with academic advisers, athletic advisers, the coaching staff and observed the team's first practice of the season, Hostettler started to feel more and more certain there wasn't much point in dragging the process out any longer.
+As the day wore on, and she met with academic advisers, athletic advisers, the coaching staff and observed a practice, Hostettler started to feel more and more certain there wasn't much point in dragging the process out any longer.
 More importantly, her parents sensed that feeling.

 "I didn't think I would do it right on the spot," Hostettler said, "but when we were there my parents were like, 'You know you want to go here, so you might as well just tell them now.'"